 From here, we carried on round and came to a bull, a pig and some chickens, turkeys and chipmunks.
 These were all kept in their own pens but you were still able to stroke and feed the curious bull and the pigs with their piglets.
 The chipmunks were really active so great fun to watch.

 To find out about more farms in Northamptonshire check out my directory of farms here.

 This bought us to the end of the first barn so we stepped outside and came to some more pigs, Llamas and Alpacas.
-As we came closer we heard shrieks of laughter as the cheeky Llamas were stealing the paper cups containing the food straight out of some children’s hands.
-We hung around here for a little while as the boys loved watching them get up to mischief while dancing around as if they knew they were up to no good!
+As we came closer we heard shrieks of laughter.
+The cheeky Llamas were stealing the paper cups containing the food straight out of some children’s hands.
+We hung around here for a little while as the boys loved watching them get up to mischief.

 outdoor play area…

 Once you leave this barn you step straight out in front of the outdoor play area.
 The day we went was a little wet so it was really muddy with some giant puddles.
 Luckily we were prepared with our wellies otherwise I don’t think the boys could have played.
 There was also an old tractor parked up that they loved climbing on.

 The outdoor play area looks out over the fields which are beautiful, especially with the glistening duck pond.
 The week we went was just before Halloween so we also picked a pumpkin and took it back to the main barn to carve.